 Fine, fine, and fine.

 However, I need you to realize that the weight of judgement you put on yourself or others who you had bad dealings with would impact on the good dealings you hope to cultivate.
 Money and people are part of a cycle.
-Whether they be in different denominations and currencies, or they be different colours, races and personalities, they are all made of the same cycle.
+Whether they be in different denominations and currencies, or they be different colors, races and personalities, they are all made of the same cycle.
 So, what goes around would always come around.
 Like it or not.

 You would still meet people on your way up.
 Some would be exactly like that ones you left behind.
 Others would be different only to go higher up and meet the same type of people.
 Spend naira, dollars, pounds or rupiah, you would still calculate it in the currency you are most familiar with.